programminghistorian/jekyll/lessons/building-static-sites-with-jekyll-github-pages.md

 - The [Jekyll Themes](http://jekyllthemes.org/) directory (free)
 - [JekyllThemes.io](http://jekyllthemes.io/) (free and paid)

 Note that how Jekyll handles themes changed in mid-Fall 2016; where the standard practice used to be adding a set of files to your website folder, Jekyll now encourages you to add themes as Ruby gems (just like how we added Jekyll to our computer as a Ruby gem, early in this lesson).
-You may be able to ignore this change and just add themes the old way described in documentation from before mid-Fall 2016.
+You may be able to ignore this change and just add themes the old way described in documentation from before mid-Fall 2016, or you can check out [this blog post which follows up on this lesson to help you switch to a new website theme](http://literaturegeek.com/2017/02/04/building-research-website-with-jekyll-githubpages-theming).

 ### Functionality <a id="section7-2"></a>